 2 days in Sattal

-Sattal is the Mecca of Himalayan Birding and Bird Photography in the Western side of mighty mountains.
-Perched at an ideal elevation of 1370 meter above MSL, the area has a high diversity of fruiting trees.
+Sattal is the Mecca of Himalayan Birding and Bird Photography on the Western side of mighty mountains.
+Perched at an ideal elevation of 1370 meters above MSL, the area has a high diversity of fruiting trees.
 Sattal is also comprised of 7 lakes.
 These two factors are a great combination for attracting several species of Birds.
-Sattal being at mid-elevation, it is a midway stop for winter migrants from the plains returning back to the higher elevation and for the summer migrants from the hills migrating to the plains.
+Sattal being at mid-elevation, it is a midway stop for winter migrants from the plains returning to the higher elevation and for the summer migrants from the hills migrating to the plains.
 March is the season when return migrations happen and we are sure to catch several interesting birds during our tour.

 Over the 2-days in Sattal, our group will visit a diverse array of habitats ranging from hill slopes, riverbeds, forested patches, and streams and occasionally to even some tourist spots.
-At the tourist spots, many species are attracted to the garbage cans and for the litter around the area.
+At the tourist spots, many species are attracted to the garbage cans and the litter around the area.
 We will also have the opportunity to use the hides in the lodge.